-The biggest difference between social selling and traditional sales tactics is that traditional sales focus on short-term results, while social selling is more about building relationships, which takes time.
+The biggest difference between social selling and traditional sales tactics is that traditional sales focuses on short-term results, while social selling is more about building relationships, which takes time.
 At its core, social selling is the art of using social networks to identify, listen to and develop relationships with prospects and referral sources.
-In other words, it’s a modern way to do what lawyers have always done to develop new business: Network and develop meaningful relationships with prospective clients and potential referral sources.
+In other words, it’s a modern way to do what professionals have always done to develop new business: Network and develop meaningful relationships with prospective clients and potential referral sources.

-If your law firm maintains a LinkedIn Company Page or a professional Twitter account, you already are engaged in the basics.
+If your firm maintains a LinkedIn Company Page or a professional Twitter account, you already are engaged in the basics.
 Every time someone in the marketing department logs into the firm’s account to share relevant content, they are social selling.
-When a lawyer logs into his or her personal account and provides value by answering a question or sharing knowledge, they are social selling.
+When a professional logs into his or her personal account and provides value by answering a question or sharing knowledge, they are social selling.

 With so many channels available, especially when you’re working without a large social media staff, it’s impossible to have an active presence everywhere.
 As with in-person networking, quality is better than quantity — so maintain an active presence on only a few of the right channels.

 To identify the channels where your prospects hang out digitally, you have to define their primary demographic data, including age, income level, common values, common pain points, where they get their information and what type(s) of content they consume.
 You can do this through a lot of research or by using social analytics tools, such as Twitter Analytics or Hootsuite.
 Alternatively, and to be certain you are spending your time on the right channels, ask your current clients which social media channels they prefer.